HMPNK/HANNO/README.md

 ```

 ### IMPROVING ANNOTATION BY ADDING SPECIES-LEVEL TRANSCRIPTOME DATA (genus-level should work, too)
 To benchmark improvement of annotation by adding species-level RNAseq short reads, the _E. lucius_ run from above was supported by _E. lucius_ brain, ovary and testis data.
 Results show improvement in BUSCO statistics is due to reduced number of fragmented BUSCOs.
 Annotated CDS-length is improved by 18% and UTR-length shows massive improvement.
+We also added a run of Helixer AI gene prediction for comparison.

 ![image](https://github.com/HMPNK/HANNO/assets/51913753/614249c3-c844-4b5b-b704-1d519ce426ff)